Modeling and detecting resonant tides of exotic compact objects: Harmonic oscillator model of a compact object

-Now consider $m_1$ to be an ECO that can be equipped with additional internal degrees of freedom.\footnote{The companion $m_2$ is still modeled as a featureless point particle; it might be a black hole or any other compact object whose internal structure is ignored.} A resonant excitation of such an internal degree of freedom during the inspiral effectively causes a phase shift in the gravitational wave signal; the GW phase $\Phi(t)$ away from the resonance regime is given by \cite{Flanagan2007}
+Now consider $M_1$ to be an ECO that can be equipped with additional internal degrees of freedom, $M_2$ will still be modeled as a featureless point particle.
+A resonant excitation of an internal degree of freedom during the inspiral effectively causes a phase shift in the gravitational wave signal; the GW phase $\Phi(t)$ away from the resonance regime is given by \cite{Flanagan2007}

 where $\Delta t$ estimates the duration of resonance, $\dot{\phi}_{\rm R}$ is the angular velocity of the binary evaluated at resonance $t=t_0$ and $\Phi_{\rm pp}(t)$ is the GW phase as predicted for a point-particle.
 Our order-of-magnitude estimate for the phase shift $\Delta\Phi$ is